 Rebuilding DDA Providers throughout Maryland through Technical Assistance

-Specifically, the selected entity will support providers to transform service delivery models and business practices, recover and rebuild as needed due to the COVID-19 pandemic, and identify effective strategies that can be replicated.
+A maximum of five diverse providers will be selected to receive technical assistance from a subject matter expert selected by the Council.
+Each of the providers will work with the selected subject matter expert to transform service delivery models and business practices, recover and rebuild as needed due to the COVID-19 pandemic, and identify effective strategies that can be replicated.

 The Council’s mission is to advance the inclusion of people with developmental disabilities in all facets of community life.
 Our 5-Year State Plan, which furthers our mission by identifying our priorities, includes an objective that states: Increase access to community-based services and supports.
 This demonstration project will help to meet that objective and should be approached with that in mind.